tree-sitter build

 path.
 If you don't supply this flag, the CLI will attempt to figure out what the language name is based on the parent

 directory name to use for the output file.
-If the CLI can't figure it out, it will default to parser
+If the CLI can't figure it out, it will default to parser, thus generating

 --reuse-allocator